SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * some files (e.g. contenthandlers) might be better split into partials

+* create nuget out of events project for test project

 * unpublishing page leaves HTML

 * if a shared content widget has no picked published content types, don't sync the html widget itself in the published graph set